 There are two main categories of body armor: soft and hard.

-Soft body armor is flexible, lightweight, and provides protection against smaller-caliber firearms.
+Soft body armor, like bulletproof vests, is flexible, lightweight, and provides protection against smaller-caliber firearms.
 It incorporates layers of high-strength fibers that receive and distribute the energy of a bullet across the armor.

 On the other hand, hard body armor is more robust and resistant.
 This body armor with plate is often made from metal or ceramic plates.
 With the plate, it offers higher levels of protection against larger-caliber firearms and sharp objects.
 To make it more effective, some designs combine both soft and hard elements to offer comprehensive protection with comfort and mobility.